sendgrid/docs/content/docs/for-developers/sending-email/automating-subusers.md

 ```
 After creating DNS records then wait for them to propagate and validate records.

-4. **GET all domain Whitelabels** - grab the ID to validate and associate to an account.
+4. **GET all Domain Authentication IDs** - grab the ID to validate and associate to an account.

 ```bash
 curl -X GET -H "Authorization: Basic XXXXXXXXXXXXXXXX" -H "Content-Type: application/json" 'https://api.sendgrid.com/v3/whitelabel/domains'